Gravitational waves from inflation with antisymmetric tensor field: Background Cosmology

 \section{Background Cosmology}

 In this section we review and generalize the background analysis of Refs. \cite{aashish2018,aashish2019}.
-Previously it was shown that a stable slow roll inflation could be achieved with a rank-2 antisymmetric tensor field by simply including the nonminimal coupling with curvature terms $R$ and $R_{\mu \nu}$.
-However including any one among them could serve the purpose for which their effects on the background cosmology were studied separately in order to avoid unnecessary complexity in calculations .
-Here, we include both of them so that we achieve more freedom of the parameters.
+Previously it was shown that a stable slow roll inflation could be achieved with a rank-2 antisymmetric tensor field by simply including either of the nonminimal coupling with curvature terms $R$ and $R_{\mu \nu}$.
+Here, we generalize the previous background analysis by including both $R$ and $R_{\mu \nu}$ couplings so that we achieve more freedom of the parameters.
 In the forthcoming section the need of this extra freedom will be evident when we try to match the speed of propagation of the gravitational wave with the observational expectation .
-The necessary background cosmology that is used in main content are explicitly discussed in this section.
-We know the general form of the action that promises stability in the antisymmetric tensor field inflation model, is given by
+The general form of the action for our model is given by

 Where $B_{\mu \nu}$ is the antisymmetric tensor field and $H_{\lambda \mu \nu} = \nabla_{\lambda} B_{\mu \nu} + \nabla_{\mu} B_{\nu \lambda} + \nabla_{\nu} B_{\lambda \mu }$ is the field strength . '$g$' symbolizes the determinant of the metric $g_{\mu \nu}$ and $\kappa $ denotes the square inverse of the reduced Planck's mass $M_{Pl}$.
 The first and second term in the action (\ref{bc1}) express respectively the gauge invariant kinetic term and the gauge symmetry violating kinetic term that rescues the system from the ghost and gradient instability.
 Rest of the terms in the action (\ref{bc1}) include the nonminimal coupling with the curvature terms $R$ , $R_{\mu \nu}$ and the self interacting quadratic potential term.
 Assuming the early universe to be isotropic and homogeneous , the background metric is chosen to be the FLRW metric with components